railsadminteam/rails_admin/README.md

     end

 ## <a name="authorization">Authorization</a>

+`:attr_accessible` and `:attr_blacklisted` are taken into account: restricted fields are not editable (read_only).
+If you whitelist attributes, don't forget to whitelist accessible associations' 'id' methods as well : `division_id`, `player_ids`, `commentable_type`, `commentable_id`, etc.
+:attr_accessible specifies a list of accessible methods for mass-assignment in your ActiveModel models.
+By default, RailsAdmin uses role :default (default in ActiveModel).
+If the role you specify isn't used in your whitelist declarations, you'll free access to all attributes.
+Keep in mind that `'key' != :key`
+You can change role with a block evaluated in the context of the controller (you'll have access to view and _current_user) :

+    RailsAdmin.config do |config|
+      config.attr_accessible_role do
+        _current_user.roles.first
+      end
+    end

+If you don't want read_only fields to be visible in your forms:

+    RailsAdmin.config do |c|
+      c.reload_between_requests = false # strongly advised, since mass-assignement slows things down a lot. c.models do
+        edit do
+          fields do
+            visible do
+              visible && !read_only
+            end
+          end
+        end
+      end
+    end

 Authorization can be added using the `authorize_with` method.
 If you pass a block it will be triggered through a before filter on every action in Rails Admin.